About Us

 Email Kit

-Email Vern
+Email Beryl

 Alisen Brooks, Committee Member

-Beryl Crane, Committee Member
+Max Crowhurst, Committee Member

 Kerry Staines, Committee Member

-Since 2020, Kerry has the privilege of being part of the Management Committee, as well undertaking admin work in the Friends office and she is also a Growing friend.
-These roles allow Kerry to use the managerial and admin skills acquired over 35 years in the Commonwealth public service as a senior manager and an IT project manager.
-But more importantly, volunteering with Friends has given Kerry the opportunity to get to enjoy the park and the people who take care of it.
+Kerry joined the Management Committee in 2020.
+She also does admin work in the Friends office and is a Growing friend.
+These roles allow Kerry to use the managerial & admin skills acquired over 35 years in the Commonwealth public service as a senior manager & an IT project manager.
+But more importantly, volunteering has given Kerry the opportunity to get to enjoy the park & the people who take care of it.

-Natalie Simpson, Executive Coordinator
+Natalie Simpson – Executive Coordinator

-Events & Communications Coordinator
+Dr Laura Skates – Events & Communications Coordinator

 Nursery Sub-committee